goshippo/about-us/README.md

 * __Be Authentic__ - Be who you truly are, the good and the bad
     * Transparency is the best policy
-    * Frame "failure" or "weakness" as learning and growth oppurtunities
+    * Frame "failure" and "weakness" as learning and growth oppurtunities
     * Its ok to feel :pensive: or :cry: or :angry:, talk to someone and we can work through it together
     * There's no "killing it"; startups are built on trial and error and solving problems.. forever
     * We have lives outside of work, understanding the whole self matters and so does work/life balance

  * __Seek excellence through learning__ - Don't get complacent, find new ways to do things
       * Don't pick a path just because its easy or comfortable
-      * There's always multiple ways to do something, explore them
+      * There are multiple ways to do something, explore them
       * Seek guidance from others (inside or outside work), don't have the "invented here" mentality
-      * Give yourself the time and freedom to explore
+      * Give yourself the time and freedom to try new things

 ### Measured by what matters

 <img src=rsrcs/intel_corporate.png width=30% height=30%> <img src=rsrcs/intel_eng.png width=30% height=30%>

-Use OKRs (Objectives and Key Results) and CFRs (Continuous, Feedback, Recognition) to guide and super charge the team to success
+We use OKRs (Objectives and Key Results) and CFRs (Continuous, Feedback, Recognition) to guide and super charge the team to success
 - Focus - pick 2-3 objectives that really matter
-- Align - make sure every person and cross departments are aligned
+- Align - make sure every person and team across the company are aligned
 - Track - see if the results are bearing fruit, change course as needed
 - Stretch - aim high and stretch your goal and your mind to accomplish great things